Shepherd's Bush: 19th century

+Hammersmith.
+It was anciently in Middlesex, from 1856 was part of the area of the Metropolitan Board of Works, and joined the County of London when that was created in 1889.

-A map of London dated 1841 shows Shepherd's Bush to be largely undeveloped and chiefly rural in character, with much open farmland, compared with fast-developing Hammersmith.
+A map of Middlesex dated 1841 shows Shepherd's Bush to be largely undeveloped and chiefly rural in character, with much open farmland, compared with fast-developing Hammersmith.
 Residential development began in earnest in the late 19th century, as London's population expanded relentlessly.
-In 1904 the Catholic Church of Holy Ghost and St Stephen, built in the Gothic style with a triple-gabled facade of red brick and Portland stone, was completed and opened to the public.
+In 1904 the Roman Catholic Church of the Holy Ghost and St Stephen, built in the Gothic style with a triple-gabled facade of red brick and Portland stone, was completed and opened for use.

 20th century

 Foundation stone of a building in Shepherd's Bush showing Second World War shrapnel damage.

 Like other parts of London, Shepherd's Bush suffered from bomb damage during World War II, especially from V-1 flying bomb attacks (known as "doodlebugs" or "buzzbombs"), which struck randomly and with little warning.

 On 13 April 1963, the Beatles recorded their first-ever BBC Television broadcast at Lime Grove Studios in Shepherd's Bush.
 The group returned in 1964 for a further recording.
 Lime Grove Studios was demolished in 1994 to make way for residential accommodation.

 More recently, the White City bus station is housed in the redeveloped Dimco Buildings (1898), Grade II listed red brick buildings which were originally built in 1898 as a shed for a London Underground power station.
 The Dimco buildings were used as a filming location for the 'Acme Factory' in the 1988 film Who Framed Roger Rabbit, and later served as the interior of the British Museum in The Mummy Returns.